 There is no best Monopoly piece, although according to various surveys carried out the race car and the Scottie dog are two of the most popular.
 The most recent Monopoly World Champion, Nicolo Falcone, used the race car in his 2015 final.

 The Monopoly thimble was retired in 2017 after coming bottom in a fan vote.
 It was one of three pieces retired at the time, replaced by the t-rex, the rubber ducky, and the penguin.
+In 2022, the thimble returned, taking the place of the t-rex.

 The Monopoly iron was retired in 2013 and replaced by the cat token.
 The cat won more votes than the other proposed new tokens – the guitar, toy robot, diamond ring, and helicopter.